The h-index is an index that attempts to measure a researcher's academic production and impact (citations) in one measurement.

 A h-index of h, means that you have h publications have been cited at least h times.

-You can easily calculate your h-index by ranking your publications according to falling number of citations and gaging how many publications (h) have a minimum of citations.
+You can easily calculate your h-index by ranking your publications according to falling number of citations and gaging how many publications (h) have a minimum of h citations.

 The h-index is based on a researcher's most cited publications and may vary depending on which source is being used for the calculation.